Choosing your school: is it time to get out of your comfort zone?

 Caroline Voigt, Hult Undergraduate Class of 2018

-So, are you ready to stretch yourself with your final school choice?
+So, are you ready to stretch yourself with your school choice?
 Still unsure?
-Your Enrollment Advisor is always available to talk about these “what ifs” or any other questions you may have.
+If you’re considering an undergraduate degree at Hult, your dedicated Enrollment Advisor is always available to talk about these “what ifs” and any other questions you may have.

 Don’t forget, your undergraduate years are an opportunity to follow your passions and start your own adventure.
 Visualize what you want to get out of this experience and place yourself at the center of your decision.
 Go with what feels right.